Mastro-Gibbs/stray68K/README.md

         Modality
         -Assembler:
-          -a [opts|args] -Invoke assembler.
+          <filepath> [options] -Invoke assembler.
+Be sure to pass a .X68 file.
 See help.
         -Emulator:
-          -e [path] -STANDARD MODE.
-Input executable file.
+          <filepath> [options] -Be sure to pass a .B68 file.
 To generate it use assembler options.

         Emulator option
         [-t] -Perform a chrono calculation and print it.